dulnan/drupal-translations-webpack-plugin/README.md

 })
 ```

-Also, if you use ESLint, you want to declare Drupal a global:
+Also, if you use ESLint, you want to declare Drupal a global object:

 *.eslintrc.js*
 ```javascript